Shoulder Flexion Definition

 As you can see, we listed four specific shoulder flexion muscles that you need to know for NASM-CPT.

-There are many muscles that you need to memorize for the NASM Certification test.
+You need to memorize many muscles for the NASM Certification test.

 Memorizing the muscles that extend the shoulder is even worse.